macstadium/orka-tekton/README.md

 SSH_USERNAME=<username> SSH_PASSWORD=<password> ./add-ssh-creds.sh --apply
 ```

 Similar to the install script, you can also provide the `NAMESPACE` if desired and uninstall with the `-d` or `--delete` flag.
-Note that it is only necessary to provide the `NAMESPACE` when uninstalling, if initially provided.
+Note that only the `NAMESPACE` variable is required when uninstalling, if initially provided.

 ### Using an SSH key

-If you choose to use an SSH key to connect to the VM, first copy the public key to the VM and commit the base image.
+If using an SSH key to connect to the VM, first copy the public key to the VM and commit the base image.
 Then, store the username and private key in a Kubernetes secret:

 ```sh
 kubectl create secret generic orka-ssh-key --from-file=id_rsa=/path/to/id_rsa --from-literal=username=<username>
 ```

-See the `use-ssh-key` example for more information.
+See the [`use-ssh-key`](samples/use-ssh-key.yml) example for more information.

 ### A Note About Credentials

-The Orka `Tasks` will expect the Orka credentials to be stored in a secret called `orka-creds` with keys of `username` and `password`.
+The Orka `Tasks` will expect the Orka credentials to be stored in a secret called `orka-creds` with keys of `email` and `password`.
 However, this is not set in stone; the `Task` parameters can be configured to use any names you wish.
 These defaults are provided for convenience.

 Similarly, the SSH credentials are expected to be stored in a secret called `orka-ssh-creds` with keys of `username` and `password`.
 These can also be customized using `Task` parameters.